 Factors influencing tax evasion among Small and Medium Enterprises in Zimbabwe

-Abstract: Small and medium-scale enterprises (SMEs) are recognised globally for being the backbone of the economy through economic advancement, innovation, wealth generation, and furthering growth.
+Abstract: Small and medium-scale enterprises (SMEs) are recognised globally for being the backbone of the economy through economic advancement, innovation, wealth generation, and further growth.
 SMEs have a high tax non-compliance rate, which hinders the development they bring to many economies.
 This paper aims to establish the major determinants of tax non-compliance among SMEs in the Zimbabwean economy.
 The survey research design was used, and the SMEs operating in Bulawayo province were considered the sample of the study.
-The stratified random sampling technique was adopted for eliciting information, and questionnaires were administered for the collection of data from the respondents.
+The stratified random sampling technique was adopted for eliciting information, and questionnaires were administered to collect data from the respondents.
 187 questionnaires were issued, and 150 were returned.
 Regression analysis was used to establish the relationship that exists between tax non-compliance and the predictive variables, using SPSS version 22.
 The study revealed poor follow-up strategy, lack of a tax audit, high tax rates, financial constraints, abuse of public funds by authorities, and tax education as the major determinants.
 SME operators should apply modern business survival strategies so as to counter financial constraints.
 ZIMRA should maintain a database for SMEs for tax audit purposes, intensify follow-up strategies, increase tax audits, and increase tax support services for SMEs.
 The government should consider reducing tax rates, which are perceived to be too high, as they promote tax evasion and failure among SMEs.

 Keywords: Tax compliance, tax evasion, Small and Medium Enterprises, economic development and Zimbabwe